cdapio/cdap/cdap-examples/UserProfiles/README.md

 - ``bin/update-login.sh`` to randomly update the time of last login for users; and
 - ``bin/send-events.sh`` to generate random user activity events and send them to the stream.

-If both scripts are running at the same, then some user profiles will be updated at the same by the service and by the flow.
+If both scripts are running at the same time, then some user profiles will be updated at the same by the service and by the flow.
 With row-level conflict detection, you would see transaction conflicts in the logs.
 But because the ``profiles`` table uses column level conflict detection, these conflicts are avoided.